gitbls/ndm/README.md

 **build &mdash;** Build the dns and dhcp config files from the database

-The *build* command has two forms: with the --site switch, and without it.
-If --site is provided, ndm builffds the site-level  bind configuration files, the dhcpd configuration file, and generates a new dhcp-key.
-The files are created in a temporary directory and are not in use until you `ndm install --site` (and stop/restart dhcp and dns servers).
+The files are created in a temporary directory and are not in use until you `ndm install` (which stops/restarts the dhcp and dns servers).
 The temporary directory is /tmp/ndm.*username*, but  can be changed with the --tmp switch.
 If you change the temporary directory for the *build* command, you also must change it for the *diff* and *install* commands.

 **config &mdash;** Manage the ndm configuration database